nuvolaris/nuvolaris/docs/OVERVIEW.md

 ## Overview

-In this diagrama there is an overview of the repos in the Nuvolaris organization:
+In this diagrams there is an overview of the repos in the Nuvolaris organization:

 ![nuvolaris](./nuvolaris.png)

 The main repositories, those relevant for the project, are  pinned and named `nuvolaris-*`.
-Also there are the repositories `nuv` and `olaris` which are the engine and the tasks of the CLI.
+Also, there are the repositories `nuv` and `olaris` which are the engine and the tasks of the CLI.
 All the other repositories, especially those starting with `openwhisk*` and `nimbella*` are forks of our upstream source code.

 If we to make changes to our fork, we try to limit changes to the absolute minimum.

 Our work is always placed in branches starting with `nuvolaris`, and then they are included as git modules in the main ones.
 And we try, when possible, to contribute back our changes tp upstream.

 Development procedures are described in the [DEVEL](./DEVEL.md) document.